 These 8 gifts come already unwrapped.
 No shrieks of delight when they’re opened.
 They’re quiet and don’t draw attention to themselves.
 Yet, the mood, the feel, the quality of your family time together will be enhanced in un-measurable, meaningful ways.

 These are not Christmas gifts, but gifts OF Christmas.
-Maybe one will be perfect for you and your family this week:
+Maybe one will be perfect for you and your family:

 Let Plan B become Plan A. The manger was Plan B. Plan A was the Inn.
 You have plans and expectations for your family time, but stuff will happen.
 Don’t argue or get frustrated.
 You could end up in a Chinese restaurant on Christmas Day singing Fa-ra-ra-ra-ra!